section-engineering-education/engineering-education/content/articles/Website-vs-Web-app/index.md

 ### Conclusion
 Unlike developing a website that is a bit simple and less complicated, creating a web application needs more knowledge and experience.
-From the above discussion, I believe that you can tell the difference between website and web app and what you interact with daily.
+From the above discussion, you can tell the difference between website and web app and what you interact with daily.

 Happy Learning!
 ---